-- Increase footfall. - Improve travel into the High Street area. - Provide additional parking for businesses employees and customers. - Provide training for retailers. - Provide growth and development support to local businesses. - Create events or attractions to encourage visitors to Ingatestone as a tourist destination. - Providing community WiFi or 5G along Ingatestone High Street.
+- Increase footfall - Improve travel into the High Street area - Provide additional parkin for businesses employees and customers - Provide training for retailers - Provide growth and development support to local businesses - Create events or attractions to encourage visitors to Ingatestone as a tourist destination - Providing community WiFi or 5G along Ingatestone High Street

-The parish council is an active participant of the Brentwood Business Partnership (BBP)18 and is included in developing activities aimed at increasing local trade, such as the annual Easter Egg Hunt for children looking for egg pictures in shop windows, an art trail and the Summer Hunt searching for emblems associated with summer.

-Protecting existing employment uses in the parish in order to maintain and improve the status of the area as a thriving economic centre, the parish council will seek to protect existing employment land in the area.
-Through IFPC Economy Policy 4, the parish council is seeking to expand the provision of employment and safeguard existing employment land within the parish.
+The parish council is an active participant of Brentwood Business Partnership (BBP)18 and is included in developing activities aimed at increasing local trade, such as the annual Easter Egg Hun for children looking for egg pictures in shop windows, an art trail and the Summer Hunt searching for emblems associated with summer.
+Protecting existing employment uses in the parish in order to maintain and improve the status of the area as a thriving economic centre, the parish council will see to protect existing employment land in the area.
+Through IFNP Economy Policy 4, the parish council is seeing to expand the provision of employment land within the parish.
 Proposals which seek to change the use of an existing employment site (class B1, B2, B8 or sui generis use of an employment nature) at a rate which is comparable to the local market value for its existing use, or as a redevelopment opportunity for other similar uses, together with evidence of the level of interest in the site during the marketing period.